rl-institut/SimBA/docs/source/modes.rst

     Low SoC event and classification of stations.

 The next step groups low SoC events based on the stations which were found earlier.
 Events which share at least one station could possibly interact with each other, e.g. vehicles could share a charging station.
-Therefore groups are build which do not share any stations in between groups.
+Therefore, groups are build which do not share any stations in between groups.
 This speeds up the optimization process since for every electrification and simulation only rotations are calculated which could be impacted by the change.

 Since greedy approaches execute the step which seems most promising in the current situation an evaluation function is needed.
 One possible approach could be to simulate each scenario, meaning simulating every case in which one of all possible stations is electrified and continuing with the best case.
 The optimizer does not use this approach.
-Instead an approximation function is used to evaluate the potential of electrifying a station.
-This approximation function analyzes the duration at each stop, the possible charging time, the SoC and resulting possible charging power (battery with high SoCs are charged at a lower rate) as well as the upper SoC threshold and minimal SoC of the event.
-While this methodology is not accurate in all cases, e.g. a station could exist multiple times inside of a low SoC event, therefore charging the first time at this station would alter the SoC and charging power the vehicle has the second time it reaches the station, it seems well suited as heuristic for choosing the most promising station.
+Instead, an approximation function is used to evaluate the potential of electrifying a station.
+This approximation function analyzes the duration at each stop, the possible charging time, the SoC and resulting possible charging power (in general batteries with high SoCs are charged at a lower rate) as well as the upper SoC threshold and minimal SoC of the event.
+While this methodology is not accurate in all cases, e.g. a station could exist multiple times inside a low SoC event, therefore charging the first time at this station would alter the SoC and charging power the vehicle has the second time it reaches the station, it seems well suited as heuristic for choosing the most promising station.
 The objective function of choosing what the *best* station is, is the mitigation of missing charge, i.e. what is the minimal amount of energy that needs to be inserted into the battery, so that no SoC is below 0.

 After the evaluation selected a station to be electrified the scenario input data is altered so that vehicles at this station are charged without limitation of charging points.
 This is followed up by a detailed simulation which can make use of a highly accurate solver for charging events called *SpiceEV* or a less accurate but faster solver.
 Now the resulting system has less missing charge and the potentials of stations might be decreased.
-Also a single group might have been split up into several smaller groups which can be analyzed even quicker.
-Therefore the loop repeats up until the point the missing charge in the system is zero or in other words the system is fully electrified.
+Also, a single group might have been split up into several smaller groups which can be analyzed even quicker.
+Therefore, the loop repeats up until the point the missing charge in the system is zero or in other words the system is fully electrified.

 At the current stage the scenario to be optimized needs depot charging stations at the start and end of each rotation.
 The scenario should not contain any opportunity charging stations.
 If for a given scenario opportunity charging stations are predefined, i.e. the scenario should contain a specific electrification and is set in the *electrified_station.json* the solver type *spice_ev* should be used in the *optimizer.cfg*.
 If the *quick* solver is supposed to be used the station can be listed in *inclusion_stations* while the *electrified_stations.json* should only contain depot stations.
 Stations can be also excluded from optimization by adding their name to *exclusion_stations*.

 Deep Optimization
 ####################
 The greedy algorithm in the base optimization can not guarantee that the solution is the global optimum.
 This is why the use of the *deep* mode is recommended for systems with high requirements.
-After the first run, instead of electrifying the station with the highest potential the second best station is electrified.
+After the first run, instead of electrifying the station with the highest potential the second-best station is electrified.
 This is similar to a decision tree, where every node is a set of electrified stations, with the first node being zero stations electrified and the last node being all stations electrified.
 The nodes in between correlate with every possible state of electrification.
 Each branch therefore represents an additional electrification of a single station.
 The algorithm continues electrifying the best station, as long as this node has not been evaluated yet.
 This way gradually all possible nodes are checked.
 The search stops whenever the number of stations surpasses the number of the current optimal solution.
 If several options with the same optimal number of stations arise, they can be found in the log file of the optimizer, but only one file with optimized stations is produced.

 **Pruning** is used to stop evaluation of branches, whenever foresight predicts that no better solution will be reached.
-This is done through the simple heuristic of checking the sum of potential of the n remaining stations with the highest potentials, with n being the number until the number of stations of the current optimal solution is reached.
+This is done through the simple heuristic of checking the sum of potentials of the n remaining stations with the highest potentials, with n being the number until the number of stations of the current optimal solution is reached.

 | **Example:**
 | The base optimization found a set of 5 stations to fully electrify the scenario.
 These stations are *A*, *B*, *C*, *D* and *E* which were chosen in the same order.
 The whole scenario consists of the whole alphabet of stations.
 The deep optimization starts with evaluating a scenario without any electrified opportunity stations.
 Depot stations are electrified.
 The first evaluation gives a sorted list of potentials by